MrRobinOfficial/Guide-UnrealEngine/README.md

 [^1]: Keyword, also known as a [Reserved word](https://en.wikipedia.org/wiki/Reserved_word).
 [^2]: The [Unreal Header Tool](https://docs.unrealengine.com/5.2/en-US/unreal-header-tool-for-unreal-engine/) (UHT) is a powerful tool for managing dependencies between C++ files in an Unreal Engine project.
 The header tool is designed to work with the [Unreal Build Tool](https://docs.unrealengine.com/5.2/en-US/unreal-build-tool-in-unreal-engine/) (UBT), which is responsible for compiling the engine and all its modules.
 [^3]: `ASCII` or American Standard Code for Information Interchange.
 A character encoding standard for representing English (Latin) characters and symbols.
+[^4]: Macros in C++ are preprocessor directives that enable the definition of reusable code snippets through text replacement before compilation.
+Here is a [video about it](https://www.youtube.com/watch?v=j3mYki1SrKE).